 #5 Share feedback across all departments

 Do you want to build a business that lasts lifetimes?
 Then collect feedback and pass it across all departments.
 The feedback that you get from your customers should not only be shared among the management team.
 It should be shared with everyone who is a stakeholder in the company.

 Get internal feedback about problems that your customers have mentioned to find an amicable solution.
 When you get employees from different backgrounds working on problems, you might stumble upon a unique perspective that can solve problems.
 The customer feedback should be scrutinized.
 Each of the issues should be addressed and, if possible, never repeat it.

 A report by SmarterHQ says that 72% of customers in 2019 only engage with marketing messages that are personalized to their likes and interests.
 Treat your customers like individuals who have unique tastes and expectations.
 Do not think of them as just another number that adds to your bottom line.

-The greatest trick that you can pull to bring all your customers in a single place is to build a community.
+The greatest trick that you can pull to bring all your customers to a single place is to build a community.
 People love being a part of a community for a shared purpose.
 In this case, it would be to discuss your product.
-Allow your customers to take care of the group while you will have some people from your team to monitor the conversations with the intention being to help.
+Allow your customers to take care of the group while you have some people from your team monitor the conversations with the intention of helping.